Jean-Jacques Nattiez

-Jean-Jacques Nattiez (/fr/; born December 30, 1945) is a French musicologist and ethnomusicologist active in Canada, who is seminal figure in music semiology.
+Jean-Jacques Nattiez (/fr/; born December 30, 1945) is a French musicologist and ethnomusicologist active in Canada, who is a central figure in music semiology.
 He has been a Professor of musicology at the Université de Montréal since 1972.

 Life and career

 Jean-Jacques Nattiez was born on December 30, 1945, in Amiens, France.
 He studied semiology with Georges Mounin and Jean Molino and music semiology (doctoral) with Nicolas Ruwet.

 He is a noted specialist on the writings of the composer and conductor Pierre Boulez.

 In 1990, he was made a Member of the Order of Canada.
 In 2001, he was made a Knight of the National Order of Quebec.